John Hurd: Early life

 Hurd took up fencing because he failed to make the boxing and football teams.

 During World War II, he served in the United States Navy as a surface warfare officer on destroyer escorts in the North Atlantic and was awarded a Bronze Star.
 As a result of his ROTC scholarship, he was commissioned as an Ensign in 1934.
 He went on active duty in 1941 retired from the Navy with the rank of Commander in 1946.

 Career

-Prior to his naval naval service, Hurd practiced law in San Francisco with Pillsbury, Madison & Sutro and, subsequently, as an in-house attorney with Standard Oil of California.
+Prior to his naval service, Hurd practiced law in San Francisco with Pillsbury, Madison & Sutro and, subsequently, as an in-house attorney with Standard Oil of California.
 Following the war he started Killam & Hurd with his brother-in-law Radcliffe Killam.
 It was a Laredo, Texas based independent oil and gas exploration and production company.
 In 1982, he founded Hurd Enterprises, Ltd. in San Antonio, which was also an oil and gas exploration and production company.